Hassan Martin

-Hassan Martin (born November 12, 1995) is an American professional basketball player for Crvena zvezda of the Adriatic League and the EuroLeague.
+Hassan Martin (born November 12, 1995) is an American professional basketball player for Shimane Susanoo Magic of the Japanese B.League.

 College career

 Martin averaged 6.3 points per game as a freshman at Rhode Island and increased his scoring rate to 11.4 points per game as a sophomore.
 As a junior, Martin posted 12.0 points per game.
 As a senior, Martin averaged 13.6 points, 6.8 rebounds and 2.4 blocks per game.
 He was a big part of the first Rams team to reach the NCAA Tournament since 1999.
 He was twice named Atlantic 10 Defensive Player of the Year.
 He was named to the All-Atlantic 10 Second Team as a senior despite missing five games with an injury and being limited for several more.

 Professional career

 After going undrafted in 2017, he played for the Orlando Magic in the Summer League.
 He signed with the Ryukyu Golden Kings of the Japanese league, where he became one of the leading scorers and drew praise for his athleticism.

 In 2018, Martin signed a deal with Medi Bayreuth of the German BBL.

 On June 27, 2019, he has signed a contract with Budućnost VOLI of the ABA League.

 On June 30, 2020, Martin signed a two-year deal with Greek powerhouse Olympiacos of the EuroLeague.

 On July 9, 2022, Martin signed a two-year contract with Serbian club Crvena zvezda of the EuroLeague.

+On June 29, 2023, Martin signed with Japanese club Shimane Susanoo Magic.